Spring and Summer Allergies

 - Drying clothing with a vented dryer, NOT on a clothesline outside.

-Depending on the severity of the allergy and its symptoms, over-the-counter medications may help provide some relief.
-If the symptoms become worse or bothersome, your primary physician or an allergy physician may prescribe oral medications, nasal sprays or allergy shots.
+Depending on the severity of your allergies, over-the-counter medications may help provide some relief.
+If the symptoms become worse or bothersome, your primary physician or an allergy physician may recommend oral medications, nasal sprays, eye drops or allergy shots.
 Always consult with your physician before you begin a medication.
-If you have questions or concerns about spring allergies, contact your primary physician.
+If you have questions or concerns about outdoor allergies, contact your primary physician.